 In South Philly, Okie Dokie Donuts has gluten free options to satisfy your fall flavor needs.
 The specific donuts change frequently.
 They have included an Apple Brandy donut that is apple cider spiced cake glazed with brandy from Art in Age, a vegan option tossed in cinnamon sugar, and more.
 Their fritters are also to-die-for.

-Okie Dokie’s window is open mornings Thursday through Sunday.
-If you can’t make it to South Philly then, you can preorder and pick up at locations around the city from Mount Airy to Queen Village.
+Okie Dokie’s window is open mornings Wednesday through Sunday.
+If you can’t make it to South Philly then, you can preorder and pick up at locations around the city.